Cops can't act like lynch mob, attempt to distract people: rights activists on Hyderabad encounter

 She described the incident as the admittance of utter incompetence and failure of criminality on the part of the entire political and police system and accused Telangana Chief Minister K Chandrashekar Rao of deflecting the "whole issue".
 "We are asking tough questions to the police and to the government.
 In order to avoid answering these questions it is an attempt to say justice has been done," she said.

+Krishnan said the police personnel responsible must be arrested and prosecuted, and must be asked to prove in court that all four men were killed in self defence.
+"This encounter has all the hallmarks of a custodial murder, dressed up to look like an encounter.
+Since the suspects were in police custody, and thus unarmed, it is clear that the police is lying when it claims they were killed when attacking the police at the crime scene where they had been taken to recreate the events of the night the rape-murder occurred," she said.

 Annie Raja, general secretary of the National Federation of Indian Woman (NFIW), called for a high-level inquiry.
 "Why in spite of having all legislations in place in the country are governments failing to implement it.
 Definitely it was a distraction.
 It was an attempt to divert attention from the issue.
-A high level inquiry is needed in the matter is needed," she said.
+A high level inquiry is needed in the matter," she said.

 Lawyer and rights activist Vrinda Grover termed the incident "absolutely unacceptable".
 Asking people to say "no to trigger track injustice", she said, "... so all that the state will do in the name of ensuring that women live as equal and free citizens is to add to its arsenal of unlimited, arbitrary violence."